sunSeekingGoth/MakeSenseWithObsidian/Tutorial/04_Research.md

 11. Once you are feeling comfortable with this essays structure and message, you may then need to add more complex referencing etc to it.
 I would personally move it over to a libre or office setup, but see what works for you.
 These steps are more about smoothly growing and structuring the idea.

 ---
-# Batool Approaches: (will expland)
+## Iterating Complexity (Batool Approaches: (will expand))

-## Iterating complexity of notes
+Iterating complexity of notes by adding

+### My steps
 1) Resource-bound notes (through annotator, physical sticky notes, canvas cards. etc)

-These notes will only make sense when viewed against the original resource.
+These notes will only make sense when viewed in context of the original resource.
+Will include language like "this is a useful concept" without naming the concept how what it's useful for.

 2) Discrete, irreducible complete thoughts.
 These start to form idea-based links with each other